Chart Color Schemes

 Residential development activity is lower than average in Chifley according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Chifley averaged around 14 new dwelling approvals annually.
-Between FY-21 and FY-25, approximately 71 homes were approved, with one more in FY-26 so far.
-Over the past five financial years, an average of 1.7 people moved to the area per dwelling built.
+AreaSearch analysis of ABS building approval numbers in Chifley shows an average of 14 new dwelling approvals annually.
+Between FY-21 and FY-25, 71 homes were approved, with another 3 so far in FY-26.
+This averages to about 1.7 people moving to the area per dwelling built over those years, indicating balanced supply and demand.

 Frequently Asked Questions - Development